wiemerm/DeploymentGuide/deployment_visual_guide.md

 ## Concept Art Costumes

 Costumes based on Concept Art are applicable for Deployment { only } when the designs have been published in an Official Microsoft or 343 Industries publication, such as an "Art of" book.
-Designs posted on an individual Artist's website but not seen in an official publication are not deployable.
+Designs posted on an individual Artist's website or social media but not seen in an official publication are not deployable.

-Moreover, if the only visual depiction of a costume does not contain a full 360 view of the costume it will still be eligible for Deployment, but will be unable to achieve a Tier 3, as there is not enough information to do a complete objective evaluation of the build's accuracy. { If it's limited to T1 we should say that, if T2 is possible can keep as is }
+Moreover, if the only visual depiction of a costume does not contain a full 360 view of the costume it will still be eligible for Deployment, but will be unable to achieve a Tier 3, as there is not enough information to do a complete objective evaluation of the build's accuracy and would be limted to a Tier 2.

 The Following is an example of Concept art by 343 Artist Kory Hubbell that would not be eligible for Tier 3 because we do not have a full view of the Character: